M0narc/Vue-udemy/README.md

 to keep an eye on something, like the counter we have, if it is greater than 50 it resets, you don't need to create a complex function to see that in CP because the W is always... watching https requests, or timers for example are other great choices

+Summary for me:
+Methods
+- Use with event binding OR data binding
+- Data binding: method is executed for every "re-render" cycle of the component
+- Use for events or data that really needs to be re-evaluated all the time

+ Computed properties
+ - Use with data binding
+ - Computed properties are only re-evaluated if one of their "used values" changed
+- Use for data that depends on other data

+Watchers
+- Not used directly in template
+- Allows you tu run any code in reaction to changed data(e.g. send http requests etc.)
+- Use for any non-data update you want to make

+V-bind Shorthands:
+v-on:click == @click
+v-bind:value="" == :value=""